ArthurConmy/arthurconmy.github.io/docs/_posts/2022-01-20-technical-ai-alignment.md

 permalink: /technical_ai_alignment/
 ---

 *This post was written based on my favourite parts of the [MLAB](https://www.redwoodresearch.org/community-and-team-growth) bootcamp.*

+*To make it (hopefully) interesting for those with and without machine learning familiarity, background details are enclosed in **Background** collapsibles, and technical details are enlcosed in **Technicality** collapsibles.*

 <img src="../assets/mlab.png">